View Printable PDF Version |

 Glasier A, Thong KJ, Dewar M, Mackie M, Baird DT.

-Mifepristone (RU 486) compared with high-dose estrogen and progestogen for emergency postcoital contraception.
+Mifepristone (RU 486) compared with high-dose estrogen and progestogen for

 N Engl J Med.